 - Easy Setup – Quick setup for a single terrarium.

 - Cheap – It’s the cheapest mister on this list.

 - Small reservoir (requires frequent refills)

 - Frequently leaks from the nozzles.

 While this system will provide adequate humidity for your frogs, it is noteworthy to mention that it’s susceptible to leaks from the nozzles.
 But overall, they are a great value for money.

 Perhaps the most interesting aspect of this system is the mounting options.
 Not only does it come with latches, seen in the picture above, but there are suction cups on the back as well.
 If you wish, you can stick the whole system to the side of your glass terrarium.

-Also, you should be mindful of the water you’re using.
-Tap water is not recommended as it tends to contain chemicals that can harm your pets.
-Not only that but tap-water high in calcium can quickly damage the misting system.
-Most frog keepers are well aware of the effects of minerals in tap-water; normal levels of natural minerals aren’t a bad thing.
+Most frog keepers are well aware of the effects of minerals in tap water; normal levels of natural minerals aren’t a bad thing.
 But calcium build-up is likely the quickest way to ruin your fancy misting contraption.
 While distilled water shouldn’t be a frog’s main source of water, it’s perfectly safe to use it in misting or fogging systems.

 Last but certainly not least; be safe.
 To minimize the risks of electric shock, it’s vital to connect the pump and timer to GFI outlets, avoid placing the mister near power strips or outlets, and always create a drip-loop!
 You should also monitor your mister regularly during use to ensure that it’s not directed towards any electrical appliance.